 unparse(M) trailing zero length occurrences means output M adjacent separators (according to dfdl:separatorPosition) as if separating M element occurrences.

-(suppressing trailing zero-length reps) implies the unparser must look ahead into the Infoset and determine when the representations will be zero-length, and then identify those in trailing position.
+(suppressing trailing zero-length reps) implies the unparser MUST look ahead into the Infoset and determine when the representations will be zero-length, and then identify those in trailing position.
 No separators are output corresponding to the trailing zero-length representations.

 Example Unparsing Scenarios